 Unsurprisingly, ZX is a favourite for members travelling far afield – as far as Dubrovnik, Malta, Sicily, Sardinia, Corsica and Africa in recent years.

-Coming shortly: “And now for something completely different . . .”
+“And now for something completely different . . .”

 G-CHTO Rans S7 Courier

-Totally dissimilar from our Robins, TO will offer our qualified members the opportunity to enhance their flying skills and broaden their experience even further.
+Totally dissimilar from our Robins, TO offers our qualified members the opportunity to enhance their flying skills and broaden their experience even further.
 As a “taildragger” (third wheel at the back instead of the front!) with “bushplane” capabilities, TO is ideal for landing in demanding and unusual places inaccessible to normal light aircraft – also delightful for gentle pottering around, being very quiet and with huge doors that can be opened in flight…